 Negotiation may be able to cure any concerns you have.
 Is the deposition date inconvenient?
 It could be changed.
 Is it too costly to produce the documents requested?
 An attorney could help you negotiate a change in the scope of documents.
 Or the party seeking the documents may agree to pay your costs in producing the information.

-Whatever your response is to the subpoena, ignoring it is the worst response.
+Whatever your response is to the subpoena, ignoring it without any analysis is the worst response.

 If you were served with a subpoena in Georgia, I can give you an opinion on whether it is a valid subpoena and what options you have.
 Contact me today–let me know the parties involved and we can discuss how I can help.